 The CSES Schools' Engineering and Technology Competition is aimed at students in local schools in Years 7 to 13.
-It has been set up to promote and reward engineering in local schools.
+It promotes and rewards science and technology in local schools.

 All STEM projects are very welcome, including coursework, hobby projects, and those completed as part of STEM schemes.